SCHEDULE AND AVAILABILITY: This is an update as of 12/28/20.

-Lastly, we want to once again sincerely thank all of you who have recently sent us new projects!
+Lastly, we want to once again sincerely thank all of you who have previously sent us new projects!

 Our Story.
 Ken’s Clock Clinic is the #1 choice when it comes to your clock restoration needs.
 Our services include restoration of vintage American and European wall clocks, mantel clocks, cuckoo clocks, electric clocks, self winding clocks, and many others.
 We rebuild movements, restore wood or metal cases, touch up dials, or perform a complete clock restoration.
 All movement restorations are backed by a two-year warranty.